SimonBrenninger/ddca_ss2025/lib/gfx_core/doc.md

 **Description**:

-Displays the bitmap indentified by `bmpidx`.
+Displays the bitmap identified by `bmpidx`.
 An implementation may choose to only support a certain number of width/height configurations for actually displaying bitmaps.

 If the frame synchronization flag `fs` is 1, the command blocks the execution of the following graphics commands until the hardware displaying the frame is in a certain state.